Speed: Average speed

 Using this equation for an average speed of 80 kilometres per hour on a 4-hour trip, the distance covered is found to be 320 kilometres.

 Expressed in graphical language, the slope of a tangent line at any point of a distance-time graph is the instantaneous speed at this point, while the slope of a chord line of the same graph is the average speed during the time interval covered by the chord.

 Difference between speed and velocity

 Speed denotes only how fast an object is moving, whereas velocity describes both how fast and in which direction the object is moving.
 If a car is said to travel at 60 km/h, its speed has been specified.
 However, if the car is said to move at 60 km/h to the north, its velocity has now been specified.

 The big difference can be discerned when considering movement around a circle.
 When something moves in a circular path and returns to its starting point, its average velocity is zero, but its average speed is found by dividing the circumference of the circle by the time taken to move around the circle.
-This is because the average velocity is calculated by considering only the displacement between the starting and end points, whereas the average speed considers only the total distance travelled.
+This is because the average velocity is calculated by considering only the displacement between the starting and end points, whereas the average speed considers the total distance travelled.